 Separating the “good” from the “great.”

-As a leading nationwide employment agency, it’s our job to make every aspect of staffing your business simpler and more successful.
-Below we share two of our recruiters’ favorite tips to hire smarter – by knowing how to distinguish adequate candidates from stellar ones:
+As a leading nationwide staffing agency, it’s our job to make every aspect of staffing your business simpler and more successful.
+Below, we share some of our recruiters’ favorite tips to hire smarter – by knowing how these candidate differentiators can help you distinguish adequate candidates from stellar ones:

 Distinguishing Tactic #1: Give them a problem to solve.

 A real-world exercise provides insight into how a candidate responds to a problem.
 The exercise shows you how the individual uses soft and hard skills to address a problem while providing a glimpse of how they handle adversity.